-The ICJ will highlight threats to and defenders of the rule of law around the world, at a side event to the UN Human Rights Council, on Wednesday, 14 March, 14:30-16:00, room XXIV of the Palais des Nations in Geneva.
+Today, the ICJ highlighted threats to and defenders of the rule of law around the world, at a side event to the UN Human Rights Council, at the Palais des Nations in Geneva.

 The rule of law is under attack and human rights and human rights defenders everywhere are at risk, whether as targets or “collateral damage”.

 The human rights movement has overcome similar challenges in the past.
-This side event to the 37th session of the Human Rights Council will discuss the situation today and lessons from the ICJ’s history since its founding in 1952.
+This side event to the 37th session of the Human Rights Council discussed the situation today and lessons from the ICJ’s history since its founding in 1952.

-ICJ’s regional directors, gathering in Geneva from around the world, will provide a unique snapshot of the “state of the world” for rule of law and human rights, from ICJ’s position on the global frontlines of the struggle to defend essential legal safeguards:
+ICJ’s regional directors, gathering in Geneva from around the world, provided a unique snapshot of the “state of the world” for rule of law and human rights, from ICJ’s position on the global frontlines of the struggle to defend essential legal safeguards:

 • Saïd Benarbia, Director for Middle East North Africa

 • Ramón Cadena Rámila, Director for Central America

 • Róisín Pillay, Director for Europe and Central Asia